Jobs that require typing skills

 Get started today

-If learning typing is a skill that's relevant for your career, or simply a New Year’s resolution, a multi-sensory approach makes a lot of good sense.
-Hearing, seeing and moving your fingers at the same time creates the dynamic muscle memory you need to become an expert typist.
+If learning typing is a skill that's relevant for your career, or simply a New Year’s resolution, a multi-sensory program can make all the difference.
+That's because hearing, seeing and moving your fingers at the same time creates more dynamic muscle memory which is what you need to become an expert typist.
+If you're looking for a self-study approach to typing, Touch-type Read and Spell (TTRS) can help.

 For anyone looking to learn touch-typing